Switching to Linux

 Conclusion

 If you're wondering whether or not you should switch to Linux, my answer is YES!
 Windows 10 will no longer receive security updates after October 2025, and Windows 11 is getting worse with every update.
 Meanwhile, all aspects of Linux are constantly improving, and there's a ton of different options to choose from.
-I only made the switch in early 2024 after being a life-long Windows user because it was evident to me that Microsoft wasn't interested in actually making Windows better; they're just looking for more excuses to collect and sell your data.
+I only made the switch in early 2024 after being a life-long Windows user because it was evident to me that Microsoft wasn't interested in actually making Windows better; they just want to appease their shareholders by chasing trends and adding features that the average user couldn't care less about, and sacrificing people's privacy and security while doing so.
 They've already overstepped their boundaries with Recall, so who knows what they're going to be trying throughout Windows 11's lifespan.

 Despite being a Windows user for so long (and even liking Windows 11 at launch), I haven't looked back at all since I switched.
 Seeing what Linux and the rest of the open source community has to offer really changed my perspective.
 Take the tabbed file explorer in Windows 11 for example.
 I was hyped for this feature, not realizing that various file browsers for Linux have had it for years.
 Unlike Windows, you don't have to wait several years for useful features like that to be added because of company politics or bureaucracy.
 The only limitations when it comes to Linux are your free time and technical skills, which brings me to my final point.